 Mahogany Gallery is a contemporary art gallery in Uptown Racine situated within the Mahogany Black Art & Culture Center.
 Mahogany Gallery features visual artists

 in solo and small group exhibits in four spaces within the center.
 The gallery focuses on exhibiting the work, experiences art and historical narratives of Black and brown visual artists.

-The range of media the gallery and the cultural center presents is broad and encompassing painting, drawing, printmaking, sculpture and photography.
+The range of media the gallery and the cultural center presents is broad and encompasses painting, drawing, printmaking, sculpture and photography.
 Visitors will enjoy original works of art from artists from around the United States, and also view historical exhibits and artifacts about Racine County Black history.
 A visit to Mahogany will immerse the viewer in art, literature and history through the lense of the African Diaspora.

 Mahogany Black Art & Cultural Center also presents an annual exposition, the Wisconsin Black Art & Culture Expo.
 The largest annual celebration of Black creative contributions during Black History Month in Wisconsin.

-Image: Interior of Mahogany Gallery
+Image: interior of Mahogany Gallery